 1.Scholastic Books- This is a super easy gift to give, especially if you have credits in your account!
 I have been able to gift my entire class a book using my points.
 HELLO FREEEEEE!

-3. Homemade Ornament– Making Christmas ornaments serves as a double whammy…it takes up some time with your kids during those last couple of days before break and it serves as a gift to them (and their parents!)
+3. Homemade Ornament– Making Christmas ornaments serves as a double whammy…it’s a fun activity to do to celebrate the holidays before the break and it serves as a gift to them (and their parents!)

 5. Reusable Water Bottles– This is a pricier option for sure.
 But it is a great “gift” that can be used at school to help keep your kiddos hydrated.